LokimuKH19/DRQI/README.md

 ### 2025-06-30
 - The DRQI was validated by neutron transport equation, showing its potential for nuclear engineering usage.
-- A visualization software for fast analysis of reactor core is planned.
+- What about a visualization tool for fast analysis of reactor core based on DRQI?
+In the future?

 ---